 Not surprisingly, the Phoenix metro area is home to a number of mega waterparks.
 During those brutal summer months when you still want to be outside (without dying of heat exhaustion), a water park is your best bet.
 And nothing says summer quite like a hot, sunny day out in the water.
 Sunsplash in Mesa features a relaxing lazy river, 16 slides, a wave pool, and extended night hours.
 Wet N’Wild in Glendale is even more spectacular with over 30 attractions including a water roller coaster!

 There are some great options in the Phoenix region.
 Check out Sunsplash in Mesa or Big Surf in Tempe.

 4. Explore the serene trails of Usery Mountain State Park

 Usery Mountain is by far the top attraction to add to your Mesa to-do list.
-This peaceful, beautiful oasis in the Sonoran desert is the perfect place to get in a workout, whether you are looking for a simple walk through the desert or an intense heart pumping exercise session.
-Trails range from easy nature outings to all day adventures, all of which offer spectacular views of the mountains and unique desert plant life.
+This peaceful, beautiful oasis in the Sonoran desert is the perfect place to get in a workout, whether you are seeking a nature walk or an intense heart pumping exercise session.
+Trails range from easy hikes to all day adventures.
+All trails offer spectacular views of the mountains and unique desert plant life.